RyanRTJJ/ryan-rtjj.github.io/_posts/2024-11-04-opt-failure.md

 Lastly, let's address the intuition for why $W$ is still pressured to space these feature vectors out and achieve that regular geometry.
 There are some big caveats here that could be the cause(s) of optimization failure; take everything in the next 2 paragraphs at face-value.
 Remember that the Toy ReLU Autoencoder was trained using the Mean Squared Error (MSE) loss function, which is quadratic:

 $$
-\mathcal{L}(W, X) = \frac{1}{|X|} \sum_{x \in X} (x' - x)^2
+\mathcal{L}(W, X) = \frac{1}{|X|} \sum_{x \in X} (y - x)^2
 $$

 This means that the greater the extraneous positive entries, the quadratically greater the loss.
 This makes it prefer evenly spaced out columns of $W$, and here's why.
 Because angular space is finite, preferentially spacing out any pair of feature vectors will necessarily mean that other pairs of feature vectors will be squeezed closer together.
-The additional loss incurred by the squeezed vectors will weigh quadratically as much as the loss "saved" by the spaced out vectors, resulting in greater overall loss.
-This is why $W$ still faces optimization pressure to distribute the error evenly to all feature vectors and achieve that geometric regularity.
-This is standard behavior whenever you use some sort of convex loss function, which MSE is, but I thought I would just point it out.
+The additional loss incurred by the squeezed vectors will weigh quadratically as much as the loss "saved" by the spaced out vectors, resulting in greater overall loss. **This is why $W$ still faces optimization pressure to distribute the error evenly to all feature vectors and achieve that geometric regularity.** This is standard behavior whenever you use some sort of convex loss function, which MSE is, but I thought I would just point it out.

 ### Caveat 1: Loss is not actually quadratic, only convex